Individual Voluntary Arrangements

 - a handling fee each time you make a payment

 Make sure you know how much it’s going to cost before asking an insolvency practitioner to act for you.

-Your IVA can be cancelled by the insolvency practitioner if you don’t keep up your repayments.
+Your IVA can be cancelled by the insolvency practitioner if you do not keep up your repayments.
 The insolvency practitioner can make you bankrupt.

 Your IVA will be added to the Individual Insolvency Register.
 It’s removed 3 months after the IVA ends.